For Windows 2003/2008

 In a PowerShell window type:

-$time=Read-host "Enter a date in format mm/dd/yyyy"
+$time=Read-host "Enter a date in format mm/dd/yyyy"then

 Get-ADComputer -Filter * | Get-ADObject -Properties lastlogontimestamp | where {(([DateTime]::FromFileTime($_.lastlogontimestamp) - ([system.datetime]$time)).totaldays) -lt 0 } | select name